pyepics/pyepics/doc/pv.rst

 make calls to :meth:`get` to explicitly get the latest value.

-The default value for *auto_monitor* is ``None``, and is set to ``True`` if the element count for the PV is smaller than 1024.
+The default value for *auto_monitor* is ``None``, and is set to ``True`` if the element count for the PV is smaller than 16384 (The value is set as :data:`ca.AUTOMONITOR_MAXLENGTH`).
 To suppress monitoring of PVs with fewer array values, you will have to explicitly turn *auto_monitor* to ``False``.
-For waveform arrays larger than 1024 items, automatic monitoring will be ``False`` unless you explicitly set it to ``True``.
+For waveform arrays larger than 16384 items, automatic monitoring will be ``False`` unless you explicitly set it to ``True``.
+See :ref:`advanced-large-arrays-label` for more details.

 ..  _pv-callbacks-label: